MarlouJake/Inventory-System/README.md

 The project is still incomplete but has a bit of responsiveness and does have CRUD operations working.

 ## Description

 This project is built using ASP.NET Core with Entity Framework Core and targets **.NET 8.0**.
 It includes identity management, database support for MySQL, and uses Entity Framework migrations.
 This project also supports MSSQL Server, but adjustments are needed in the `Program.cs` file for Dependency Injection when using MSSQL.
 Additionally, there may be adjustments required in the `Models/` attributes to complement MSSQL Server.

+## Technologies Used

+- **ASP.NET Core**: A cross-platform framework for building modern cloud-based web applications.
+- **Entity Framework Core**: An object-relational mapper (ORM) for .NET that simplifies data access.
+- **MySQL**: A popular open-source relational database management system.
+- **MSSQL Server**: A relational database management system developed by Microsoft.
+- **ASP.NET Core Identity**: A membership system that adds login functionality to your application.
+- **Razor Pages and MVC**: Frameworks for building web applications using the Model-View-Controller pattern.
+- **JavaScript**: Used for frontend logic, particularly for API fetch operations.
+- **HTML/CSS**: Used for structuring and styling the user interface.
+- **Bootstrap**: A front-end framework for developing responsive and mobile-first websites.
+- **jQuery**: A fast, small, and feature-rich JavaScript library that simplifies HTML document traversal and manipulation.

 ## Prerequisites